meliajm/bento/notes.md

 [x] add uid to user table

-[] put flash notice into application layout?
+[x] put flash notice into application layout?
 -----------------------------------
+[] edit page has menu items only one time
+[] edit page needs to have items prepopulated and show other options for bentos

+[] 3 columns for new bento box

 kiele notes
 [x] user past orders on menu page in second column
 [x] github login